 Admissions to STEM Launch and STEM Lab are managed by the Choice Program.
 STEM Lab and STEM Launch are school-wide STEM programs.

-Admissions to the general education program at Northglenn High are managed by the Choice Program.
-Northglenn High's STEM Program is application based.
-In-district students wishing to enroll in the program must apply directly with the school, out-of-district students wishing to enroll in the program must apply to attend the school via the Choice Program and also apply for the STEM program directly with the school.
+Admissions to the general education program at Northglenn High School are managed by the Choice Program.
+Northglenn High School's STEM Program is application based.
+In-district students wishing to enroll in the program must apply directly with the school, out-of-district students wishing to enroll in the program must apply directly with the school to attend the STEM program